Feature #137

 On a side-note, you mentioned that some MUDs offered ASCII maps that were hard to read for us.
 This might actually be another issue and that would indeed deserve some thinking, as this problem commonly arises.
 I, for my part, am using a Braille display, so I can read ASCII maps without too much trouble.

-Updated by Francisco Del Roio almost 6 years ago
+Updated by Francisco Del Roio about 6 years ago

 Hello,